ayush-usf/Kaggle-Airline-Data-Analysis/analysis.md

 ![](images/Overall_delays_percent_2018.png)

-## Most unreliable month in 2018 (Cancellations in ascending order)
+## Most unreliable month of 2018 (Cancellations in ascending order)

 > ###### Query
 ```
--- Most unreliable month of 2018 (Year with max delays and cancellations)

 WITH
   cancelled_count_cte AS (
   SELECT